 Set up Your Google Search Console and Google Analytics

-Make sure that you have connect both of these Google products to your new website, because these will give you critical insights into your ROI.
+Make sure that you have connected both of these Google products to your new website because these will give you critical insights into your ROI.
 For example, if you see a high bounce rate in Analytics after launch, you may have some large issues to deal with.
 Search Console will help you see what keywords are driving traffic to your website, monitor the site’s overall health, and alert you to any issues with your site.

 Your Website Pre-Launch SEO Checklist

 To sum things up, here’s everything we just mentioned you need to do, in a handy list: